Shooter in fatal Florida 'Stand Your Ground' case arrested for manslaughter

 “I support the State Attorney's decision and will have no further comment as the case continues to work its way through the criminal justice system," the sheriff said.

-McGlockton, 28, shoved Drejka to the ground and then was shot and killed when Drejka, from a sitting position, pulled out a gun he legally owned and opened fire.
+McGlockton, 28, of Clearwater, shoved Drejka to the ground and then was shot and killed when Drejka, from a sitting position, pulled out a gun he legally owned and opened fire.
 McGlockton was shot once in the chest.

 Gualtieri said “Stand Your Ground” prevented him from arresting Drejka.